-On the carbonade we will prefer red wines that are both fruity and not too powerful, which will go well with the dish.
-This is how it works again:
+On the carbonade, we will prefer red wines that are fruity and not too powerful, which will go well with the dish.
+One finds thus:

-Faced with this rich and tasty dish, the Flemish people will quickly be tempted to offer you a good beer, which can seduce you!
-Compared to wine, it's something else.
+Faced with this rich and tasty dish, the Flemish will quickly be tempted to offer you a good beer, which can seduce you!
+Compared to wine it is something else.
 Forget white and rosé wine, here we are talking about red wine.
-It is necessary to choose either a powerful red wine or a lighter but slightly lively red wine.
-Why?
-Why?
-The powerful red wine is good insofar as it does not have too many tannins, which is complicated to separate.
-Too much tannin will make the dish feel heavier.
-With a light and fruity red wine, you will cut the fat off the dish and give it a little boost.
-So choose this type of wine.
+You have to choose either a strong red wine or a lighter but slightly lively red wine.
+Why is this?
+The powerful red wine is good as long as it does not contain too many tannins which is complicated to dissociate.
+Too much tannin will make the dish feel a little heavy.
+With a light and fruity red wine we will cut the fatness of the dish well and give it a little boost.
+Choose this type of wine.

-Carbonade is a dish made from beef (often paleron), simmered in a beer or wine sauce.
-Typical recipes can be found in several regions, including the Flemish carbonade in northern France.
-We can also talk about Provençal carbonade.
-It is also found in the specialities of northern Italy.
-Carbonade often appears to be similar to beef bourguignon.
-Carbonade is above all a dish that can be enjoyed with family or friends, especially in winter.
-It is therefore a warm dish that will delight your taste buds.
+Carbonade is a dish made from beef (often chuck) simmered in a beer or wine sauce.
+Typical recipes can be found in several regions, including the Flemish carbonade of northern France.
+We can also talk about the Provençal carbonade.
+It also appears in the specialities of northern Italy.
+The carbonade often appears to be similar to beef bourguignon.
+Carbonade is above all a dish to be eaten with family or friends, especially in winter.
+It is therefore a warm dish that is sure to delight your taste buds.